Seven Fundraising Misconceptions Holding Back Your Organization

 5. Fundraising goals can’t be pulled out of the air.
 They need to be back up by a thoughtful plan.

 Unrealistic goals are a huge pressure point for frontline fundraisers.
-I can’t imagine the stress of working toward a goal that is impossible to reach.
+We can’t imagine the stress of working toward a goal that is impossible to reach.

 You can’t just thrust goals in front of fundraisers and expect them to be successful out of the blue.
 It takes support, training, resources, strategy, door opening, consulting, planning – to reach your desired fundraising goal.